DavidJCobb/tesv-cobb-api/README.md

 # tesv-cobb-api
 CobbAPI: A script-extending resource for Skyrim Classic mod authors.

-As of December 11th, it's more-or-less release-ready, but I want to set up "friendlier" documentation first.
-I also have plans to add features to another mod that will use CobbAPI if it's installed, and I should probably do that before releasing CobbAPI so I have a real-world test.
+As of December 31th, it's more-or-less release-ready, but I need to make a demo (my MCM-based test suite will work).
+I'm also working on a Cobb Positioner feature that uses CobbAPI, and this has been an invaluable way to test things even further.

 Soon, though!
 Soon.